Coniferyl-aldehyde dehydrogenase

-The 4 substrates of this enzyme are coniferyl aldehyde, H_{2}O, NAD^{+}, and NADP^{+}, whereas its 4 products are ferulate, NADH, NADPH, and H^{+}.
+The three substrates of this enzyme are (E)-coniferyl aldehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are ferulic acid, reduced NADH, and a proton.
+The enzyme can use nicotinamide adenine dinucleotide phosphate as an alternative cofactor.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is coniferyl aldehyde:NAD(P)+ oxidoreductase.